Particular/Workshop/exercises/02 - Publish-Subscribe.md

 ## Introduction

-In the last exercise you'll extended the UI by showing additional information.
+In the last exercise you've extended the UI by showing additional information.
 As you probably noticed, in the Orders page we have a button "Create new order".
 In this exercise we'll complete the process of placing a new order.

 ### Business requirement